pacificclimate/pdp/doc/source/faq.rst

 This question is related to the above question about Excel.
 Like spreadsheets, most (all?)
 GIS software packages are designed to display data in only two coordinate dimensions (i.e. a map).
 Suppose that you download daily data for a ten year period, how would your GIS software visualize the resulting 3600 layers?
 GIS software packages are not designed for this purpose.
 In general, you're going to need to do additional, needs-specific processing before you can create climate maps with your GIS software.

-Another option is that if your GIS software can speak WMS and you want to map individual time steps, please review our :ref:`power user HOWTO <power-user>`.
+Alternative: if your GIS software can speak WMS and you want to map individual time steps, please review our :ref:`power user HOWTO <power-user>`.

-In the past, we allowed support for the ArcInfo/ASCII Grid format, which consisted of a Zip archive containing one .asc file and one .prj (projection) file for each time step; however, this format is no longer supported as of this version of the data portal.
-This is because the recently added CMIP6 multivariate bias correction n-dimensional PDF transform (MBCn) data contains irregular lat/lon grids, which are not supported by this format.
-Additionally, we will soon be transitioning from our deployment of the `Pydap server <http://www.pydap.org/>`_ to the `THREDDS server <https://www.unidata.ucar.edu/software/tds/>`_, which does not support this format.

 How do I interpret the date fields in the data responses
 --------------------------------------------------------